-Unable to connect to Parallels Service. make sure that the prl_disp_service process is active and it is not blocked by Firewall.
+Unable to connect to Parallels Service.
+Make sure that the prl_disp_service process is active and it is not blocked by Firewall.
 For details, please refer to http://kb.parallels.com/en/8089.
 If the problem persists, contact the Parallels support team for assistance.

-- prl_disp_service is blocked by Firewall
+- prl_disp_service is blocked by the firewall

 - prl_disp_service cannot start due to insufficient permissions

-ResolutionTry to start Parallels Desktop or a virtual machine after very step you take:
+Try to start Parallels Desktop or a virtual machine after each step:

-1. Restart your Mac
+- Restart your Mac.

-Advanced TroubleshootingIf you still have the issue after performing steps from Resolution part please do the following:
+If the issue persists after the steps above, do the following:

-1. Launch Terminal application located in Applications/Utilities
+- Launch the Terminal application located in Applications > Utilities

 sudo launchctl stop com.parallels.desktop.launchdaemon